Pregnant? Call 1-800-972-9225 or

 What is a Dear Birthmother Letter or Parent Profile, and how do I write one?

 A parent profile is a letter that will help introduce you to a pregnant women considering adoption and her family.

 Every adoptive family is unique.
 Adoption Connection will work with you one-on-one and guide you through the process of composing text, choosing photographs, and designing the best letter possible by giving you examples, recommendations, and instruction.

 Families joining our Birthmother Outreach Program create a physical brochure (Dear Birthmother Letter) and also gain access to our online content management system so they can upload their letter to the Parent Profile section of our website.

 When Adoption Connection starts working with a prospective birthmother, we will present these letters as a way for the birthmother to learn more about our families and choose the right family for her baby.

 How do birthparents find Adoption Connection?

-- • Our Web site and online advertising
+- • Our website -- organic search and online advertising

 - • A referral from a clinic, social service agency, or hospital social worker